Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: System Dynamics Used in the Case Studies

-where $\alpha$, $\beta$, and $\gamma$ are related to the magnitude of the acceleration, time period, and slope of the mountain, respectively.
+where the state vector $x_t \in \mathbb{R}^2$ comprises the car's position $x_{t,1}$ and horizontal velocity $x_{t,2}$ at time step $t$.
+The action $u_t \in \{-1, 0, 1\}$ represents the car's acceleration, which can be left (L), idle (I), or right (R).
+The parameters $\alpha$, $\beta$, and $\gamma$ correspond to the magnitude of the acceleration, the time period, and the slope of the mountain, respectively.

-The dynamics $h$ in Eq.~\eqref{eq_mountain_car} involves a non-linear cosine function, which we approximate using two linear functions.
-As the cosine function is concave on $[-\frac{\pi}{2}, \frac{\pi}{2}]$, we lower bound $\cos(x)$ by any straight line joining ${\cos(x_l), x_l < x}$ and ${\cos(x_r), x_r > x}$, and upper bound it by the tangent line on $\cos(x)$.
-The resulting approximation formula is as follows: {
+The dynamics $h$ in \eqref{eq_mountain_car} involves a non-linear cosine function, which is non-convex and cannot be directly supported by an SMC solver.
+We then approximate the cosine function using a piecewise linear function.
+Specifically, since the cosine function is concave over the interval $[-\frac{\pi}{2}, \frac{\pi}{2}],$ we partition this interval uniformly into multiple segments.
+For each segment, with left endpoint $x_l$ and right endpoint $x_r$ such that $\frac{-\pi}{2} \leq x_l \leq x_r \leq \frac{\pi}{2}$, we employ linear lower and upper bounds to approximate the cosine function as follows: